All guides

 Work with Other Students

 Collaborative learning can help you move from a 1400 to a 1550 while keeping your motivation intact.
-ChatSAT’s tools make group practice easier by offering customized tests you can review together.
+Pursu’s tools make group practice easier by offering customized tests you can review together.
 When studying with others:

 • Share error logs to uncover blind spots.